TheSethRose/Grok3-Tunnel/README.md

 Minimum cookie requirements: `sso` and `sso-rw`

+> **Important**: In most API clients (like ChatGPT, Claude, etc.), you should paste your cookie string directly into the API Key field.
+The cookie string IS your API key.

-You can provide the cookie string in one of two ways:
+You can also provide the cookie string in your requests in one of two ways:

 1. **Authorization Header (Recommended)**
    ```bash